 A rollover accident can leave you seriously injured, without a vehicle, and traumatized.
 When the other driver caused the accident, he or she should be held accountable for what happened.

-Contact a Miami rollover accident lawyer at Lavent Law by calling (305) 440-0450.
+Contact a Miami rollover accident lawyer at Lavent Law, P.A. by calling (305) 440-0450.
 During your free consultation, we can discuss the details of your accident and determine your best path forward.